 Welcome to the Coral Reef Ecology Laboratory based in the School of Biological Sciences at The University of Queensland, Brisbane.
-My research interests are in coral reef ecology and marine parasitology.
-I also incorporate other fields in my research including evolutionary biology, molecular biology, parasitology, and animal behaviour.
-I use field observations to generate hypotheses which are tested using field and laboratory experiments.
+Our research interests are in coral reef ecology and marine parasitology.
+We also incorporate other fields in our research including evolutionary biology, molecular biology, parasitology, and animal behaviour.
+We use field observations to generate hypotheses which are tested using field and laboratory experiments.

 Specific projects include:

 Cleaning symbiosis as a model system for developing and testing models of non-kin cooperation in multispecies mutualisms.

 The ecological significance of cleaning behaviour in reef fishes.